 One of the things we all love about coffee is how complex it is: A seemingly endless number of flavors, aromas, textures, and even physical characteristics that coffee can have.
-At the same time, it’s fascinating to think of how similar most of the world’s coffee beans are, at least genetically speaking.
+At the same time, it’s fascinating to think of how similar most of the different types of coffee beans are, at least genetically speaking.

 In this post, we’re going to take a closer look at what it means for a coffee plant to be classified as part of the species known as Coffea arabica.